Redfern Now: Theme song

-Themes, storyline and character
+Themes, storyline, and character

-Each episode of the series introduces new characters, and explores a different social or political issue that faces Aboriginal families in urban Australia.
+Each episode of the series introduces new characters and explores a different social or political issue that faces Aboriginal families in urban Australia.
 Every episode is able to be viewed discretely, without having seen other parts of the series.
 While the storylines do examine the disparities between Aboriginal and non-Aboriginal Australians, Redfern Now is a fictional series that focuses on character journeys, rather than a documentary.

 Police officer Aaron Davis, played by Wayne Blair, is the only character to appear in multiple episodes throughout the series.
-The character encapsulates the distress that many Indigenous people experience, due to the disparity that exists between representing the needs of their Aboriginal community while also trying to abide by white cultural norms.
-He is a character who has 'one foot in Redfern and one foot in the outside world', according to Metro Magazine.
+He encapsulates the distress that many Indigenous people experience, due to the disparity that exists between representing the needs of their Aboriginal community while also trying to abide by white cultural norms.
+He has "one foot in Redfern and one foot in the outside world", according to Susanna Nelson in Metro Magazine (2014).
 The series is relevant in exploring the ongoing debate within urban Aboriginal communities, centring around who can be classified as Aboriginal and who cannot be.
 This is salient in relation to character Julie, played by Shari Sebbens.
 The character is complimented on not looking Aboriginal, despite living with her Indigenous family in Redfern.

 Despite these dark and confronting storylines, the series is interspersed with intentional moments of humour.
 According to screenwriter McGovern, these are essential to keeping the viewer engaged in content that could so easily become alienating.
 The comedic side of the show stems from Aboriginal culture, where people are intent of finding 'humour in adversity'.